-"If I had more time, I would have written shorter letter" - Blaise Pascal There have been lengthy articles on analyzing Twitter data.
-From Cloudera: here, here, and here.
-More from Hortonworks here and here.
-This one from Couchbase is going to be short, save the examples and results.
-Step 1: Install Couchbase 4.5.
+"If I had more time, I would have written a shorter letter" - Blaise Pascal

+There have been lengthy articles on analyzing Twitter data.
+From Cloudera: here, and here, and

+Step 1: Install Couchbase 4.5 or higher.
 Use the Couchbase console create a bucket called Twitter and CREATE PRIMARY INDEX on Twitter using the query workbench or cbq shell.